 In Chekaa, where Youssef Fares, owner producer of Zejd sources the pomegranate molasses from, they don’t add sugar.
 The juice from the sour green skinned pomegranate is balanced with some from a sweeter variety with a dark red skin.
 The tradition of bottling to preserve the abundance of the harvest has a word all of its own in Lebanon, “mouneh“.
 Reducing the juice of pomegranates to make molasses, provides households with a sharp yet sweet addition to foods and salads when lemons aren’t available.
 Next time you see a bottle, check the label to see if there is any added sugar!

 It’s the high antioxidant content which has caused interest over the years.
 According to a study from 2012 carried out by the Faculty of Medical Sciences at the Lebanese University, they found ” the polyphenols in molasses are 4 times greater than those found in the juice”.
 Heating the juice for 6 hours allows the polyphenols to be released from the pomegranate fruit cells.
-Lebanese dietician Nicole Maftoum, studies have shown that its antioxidant content is “two or three times higher than that of red wine”.
-More wisdom from the eastern Mediterranean kitchen.
+Lebanese dietician Nicole Maftoum, points out that its antioxidant content is “two or three times higher than that of red wine”.

-One of the oldest edible fruits to be cultivated in Lebanon, requiring little water, tolerant of heavy and saline soils, so grows near the coast and up to an altitude of 1100m.
+One of the oldest edible fruits to be cultivated in Lebanon, it requires little water.
+Pomegranates are tolerant of heavy and saline soils, so grow near the coast and up to an altitude of 1100m.
 Not expensive to farm, relatively problem free, it’s a crop which offers promise to Lebanon.
 As weather patterns are changing the world over, Lebanese farmers are fortunate to have a plant with such a long history of cultivation in Lebanon to withstand severe weather changes.